Table of contents

 1. Directly Selling to Consumer (D2C):

-D2C or Direct-To-Consumer refers to when businesses directly sell to end-consumers without involving third party intermediaries.
-With D2C, a company not only produces its own goods, but also distributes them with their own sales channels.
+D2C or Direct-To-Consumer refers to when businesses directly sell to end-consumers without involving third-party intermediaries.
+With D2C, a company not only produces its own goods but also distributes them with its own sales channels.

 2. Traditional Retail (B2C) :

 While D2C is also a subset of Business-To-Consumer (B2C), what’s a more traditional form of retail is manufacturers engaging middlemen to make the sale for them.
 The middlemen, called retailers, make profits on top of the price they pay to the manufacturer for the products.
 In return, they take care of marketing, distributing, and selling the product.
 Retailers far larger in number can get your products out to more people as part of a collective effort.
 Shopping Malls, department stores, restaurant chains are all examples of B2C retail.
 The term really took off with the boom in the dot com era, when people initially started selling services and products on the internet.